The Provost and Dean of the Faculty supports Colgate’s core academic mission.

 Her courses include Bible in American Politics, The Literary Afterlife of the Bible, Fasting and Feasting, Gender and Judaism, The Word in the World, and Core 151: Legacies of the Ancient World.
 In 2015, she was recognized with the Colgate Alumni Corporation Distinguished Teaching Award.

 Immediately prior to becoming Provost/ Dean of the Faculty, Cushing served as senior advisor to the president for arts and innovation initiatives.
-In this role, she worked collaboratively with colleagues in art and art history, computer science, creative writing, entrepreneurship and innovation, film and media studies, museum studies and the University Museums, music, sociology and anthropology, theater and dance, the University Libraries, as well as with University technology specialists and countless others to realize a vision for the Middle Campus and a plan for its full implementation.
+In this role, she worked collaboratively with colleagues in art, computer science, creative writing, entrepreneurship and innovation, film and media studies, museum studies and the University Museums, music, sociology and anthropology, theater and dance, the University Libraries, as well as with University technology specialists and countless others to realize a vision for the Middle Campus and a plan for its full implementation.

 Between 2017 and 2021, Cushing served as Associate Dean of the Faculty, focused on faculty recruitment and development, a role in which she worked with many campus colleagues to develop several of the academic dimensions of the Third-Century Plan.
 In coordination with the Associate Provost for Equity and Diversity Maura Tumulty, she helped to develop new, more equitable hiring guidelines and processes; offered hiring workshops foregrounding best practices in DEI and implicit bias training; and assisted in the hiring of approximately 30 tenure-stream faculty members.
 During this time, she also led a team of 32 faculty and staff members in developing a vision for the Initiative in Arts, Creativity, and Innovation in Colgate’s Middle Campus.